adembudak/CMakeForImGui/README.md

 target_link_libraries(tgt PUBLIC ImGui::Backend_SDL2 ImGui::Backend_OpenGL3)
 ```
 Some alternative designs are also considered:
-- On [single-target branch](https://github.com/adembudak/CMakeForImGui/tree/single-target) all the targets are (ImGui itself and backends) linked with a single `Unofficial::DearImGui::imgui` target rather than a target per backend.
+- On [single-target](https://github.com/adembudak/CMakeForImGui/tree/single-target) branch all the targets are (ImGui itself and backends) linked with a single `Unofficial::DearImGui::imgui` target rather than a target per backend.
-- On [thirdparties-as-components branch](https://github.com/adembudak/CMakeForImGui/tree/thirdparties-as-components) thirdparty projects can be specified as `COMPONENTS` option of `find_package()`.
+- On [thirdparties-as-components](https://github.com/adembudak/CMakeForImGui/tree/thirdparties-as-components) branch some thirdparty projects can be specified as `COMPONENTS` option of `find_package()`.
 - On [pre.v1.80](https://github.com/adembudak/CMakeForImGui/tree/pre.v1.80) the build script tries to support Dear ImGui versions before v1.80.

 ### With `pkg-config` command